 What there is is plenty of stigma around the subject, so it’s best to tread carefully.

 Let’s take a further look at the do’s and don’ts of subliminal advertising.

 Subliminal Advertising Done Wrong

-Here’s what you don’t want subliminal advertising to be: obvious.
+Here’s what you don’t want subliminal ads to be: obvious.

-Yet still, ever since Vicary presented his study, there’s been a fascination with the art of subliminal messaging, and some advertisers still try to recreate what the study promised.
+Yet still, ever since Vicary presented his study, there’s been a fascination with the art of subliminal meaning and messaging, and some advertisers still try to recreate what the study promised.

 But the thing is, being caught purposely trying to insert “hidden” messages can lead to controversy.
 Here are a few of the most infamous examples of not-so-subtle subliminal advertising.

 The Food Network and McDonalds

 The Food Network made major headlines in 2007 when it was caught inserting a flash of the McDonalds logo during the popular show Iron Chef.

 Why it Doesn’t Work: Here’s a perfect example of being entirely too obvious.